UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 ## Mobility management

-Explanation of a simple method of transportation:
+## Explanation of a simple method of transportation

 Our robot is a 4-wheeled car with two motors.
 The back two wheels are for driving and the front two wheels are for steering control.
 The back two wheels are for driving and the front two wheels are for steering control (rear wheel drive).
 The two motors are connected to a SPIKE L hub and controlled using the Python language.

-Implementation of the drive mechanism:
+## Implementation of the drive mechanism

 The drive mechanism does not simply connect the drive motor and tires, but uses differential gears.
-The drive mechanism does not simply connect the drive motor and tires, but uses differential gears.
-This mechanism is made by assembling LEGO parts and can be easily reproduced.
 This mechanism is made from a combination of LEGO parts and can be easily reproduced.
 The motor and tires can be assembled in a few simple steps.
 The Sanukitec.net website (https://sanuki-tech.net/micro-bit/lego/tricycle-differential-gear/) was used as a reference for the assembly.